OluwaFavour/TheLedLead/README.md

   - Method: `POST`
   - Description: Add a rating (1-5) to a specific book.
   - Authentication: Required (logged-in user).
+  - Request:
+    - Body:
+      - `rating` (integer, required): The rating to add to the book.
   - Responses:
     - Staus: 201 Created
     - Body: